 All members have agreed to abide by the Standards of Practice and Purpose of the Academy of Veterinary Homeopathy.

-The AVH does not provide information about the states of licensure of our members or their current license status in those state(s).
+The AVH does not maintain or provide information about the states of licensure of our members or their current license status in those state(s).